Table of Contents

 6 Reasons Why People Don’t Open Up And Seek Help

-When someone is going through personal trouble pertaining to their relationship, married life, financial condition or any other kind of social or environmental pressure, they need someone to confide in.
+When someone is going through personal trouble with their relationship, job, career change, married life, financial condition or any other kind of social or environmental pressure, they need someone to confide in.
 Someone they can talk to freely without the fear of getting judged or criticised.

-But a majority of percentage of the people around us prefer to keep to themselves because they hardly find someone who can actively listen to them.
-We have this bad habit of jumping to conclusions, giving advice, comparing situation and even problems, that diminishes the listening part.
+However, a majority of the people around us prefer to keep to themselves because they hardly find someone who can actively listen to them.
+We have this habit of jumping to conclusions, giving advice, comparing situations and even problems, which diminishes the listening part.
+Someone like me would rather shut down than open up, as it puts me so off.
 Below are a few barriers that make opening up difficult:

 1.)
 Comparison

-This kind of statement acts like a biggest turn off to someone in a tough spot, because for them their pain matters, it is hurting them, no matter how big or small it appears to you.
+This kind of statement acts like the biggest turn-off to someone in a tough spot, because for them their pain matters, it is hurting them, no matter how big or small it appears to you.
 When you compare their problems with others or your past/ existing problems, you make them feel dejected and they might never open up to you ever again.

 2.)
 Dismissal

-One of the biggest reason why people don’t open up and seek help.
-As I talk to many individuals on daily basis, who are going through different situations in their life, I always come across this common problem, that they get dismissed about how they are feeling.
+One of the biggest reasons why people don’t open up and seek help.
+As I talk to many individuals on a daily basis, who are going through different situations in their lives, I always come across this common problem, that they get dismissed about how they are feeling.
+I feel the same when I try to open up and share things, but people dismiss my pain.

 3.)
 Inactive Listening